homerhanumat/battleship/README.md

 * A battleship (largest).
 This ship needs 5 or more units of damage to be sunk.
 * A cruiser.
 Crusiers sink when they receive 3 or more damage-units.
-* A destroyer (smallest).  two or more units of damge will sink this ship.
+* A destroyer (smallest).
+Two or more units of damge will sink this ship.

 You can see your own ships.
-You cannot a ship belonging to the computer until you sink that ship.
+You cannot see a ship belonging to the computer until you sink that ship.

 You and the computer will take turns dropping bombs on each other's territory.
 You will go first.